jabranham/github-pages-academic-starter-kit/README.md

-This is a starter kit for making an academic webpage using github pages.
+This is a starter project for making an academic webpage using github pages.
 There is a live preview of this [available here](https://jabranham.com/github-pages-academic-starter-kit/)

 Feel free to fork this project in order to get your own site going.
 You should be able to fork it and rename it to `<your-username>.github.io` to get started.
 Please note the license, below.